Video games in Occitanie

 The video games ecosphere in France is thriving, with almost 1,100 companies in the sector.
 More than half of development studios are less than 5 years old and 20% are over 10 years old.

-Ubisoft is one of the sector’s heavyweights, with almost 500 jobs in Castelnau-le-Lez in the Montpellier Méditerranée Métropole area and recent hit games including “Prince of Persia: The Lost Crown” and “Valiant Hearts: Coming Home”, winner of three Pegasus 2024 awards.
+Ubisoft is one of the sector’s heavyweights, with almost 500 jobs in Castelnau-le-Lez in the Montpellier Méditerranée Métropole area and recent hit games including “Prince of Persia: The Lost Crown”, winner of Pegasus 2025 "Best video game" and three other rewards, and “Valiant Hearts: Coming Home”, winner of three Pegasus 2024 awards.
 Since its development in the 1990s, the company has continued to spin off, inspire and foster an ecosystem of studios and publishers that have enjoyed repeated international success.
 For example, the game “Stray”, developed by Blue Twelve Studio in Montpellier, has won multiple international awards since its initial release in 2022 (2 Game Awards, 3 Pegasus Awards, a Steam Award, etc.).
-It also includes Pixel Reef (awarded for “Paper Beast” and founded by Eric Chahi), The Game Bakers (awarded for “Haven”), Digixart, bought by the Swedish Embracer Group (“Road 96”, a procedural road trip which won five Pegasus awards, followed by “Road 96: Mile 0”), Alt Shift (“Crying Suns”), Unexpected Studio (“Kallax”, founded by Adrien 'ZeratoR' Nougaret), the Splashteam (“Tinykin”) and Magic Design Studios (“Have a Nice Death”).
-These studios are now well established, alongside promising newcomers such as Fireplace Games, awarded for “En Garde!” with the Best First Game Pegasus Award in 2024, Sandfall Interactive (founded by former Ubisoft employees, currently working on “Project W”) and Hot Chili Games (“Elypse”, released in 2023 and published by PID Games).
+It also includes Pixel Reef (awarded for “Paper Beast” and founded by Eric Chahi), The Game Bakers (awarded for “Haven”), Digixart, now in the THQ Nordic Group (“Road 96”, a procedural road trip which won five Pegasus awards, followed by “Road 96: Mile 0” and “Tides of Tomorrow”), Alt Shift (“Crying Suns” and the recent “Battlestar Galactica: Scattered Hopes), Unexpected Studio (“Deified”, founded by Adrien 'ZeratoR' Nougaret), the Splashteam (“Tinykin”) and Magic Design Studios (“Have a Nice Death”).
+These studios are now well established, alongside promising newcomers such as Sandfall Interactive, who released "Clair Obscur: Expedition 33" in March 2025 (best-selling game of the year 2025 with 8 million copies sold as of April 2026, winner of 9 Game Awards including the first french “Game Of The Year”, all time most awarded game at the Game Awards) and Duper ("Day of the Shell").

 And while most of the activity is concentrated in the two cities, there are studios all over the region, including Miju Games (“The Planet Crafter”, which had a very successful early access before public release in 1.0 in 2024) and Vrai Studio (“Recyclage VR”, a serious game made to educate the public about recycling) in Albi and Acute Games in Carcassonne (“Urban Rivals”).
 Video games research is also carried out at the Montpellier Computer Science, Robotics and Microelectronics Laboratory (LIRMM), the CERTOP at Toulouse University and the SGRL (Serious Game Research Lab) at Albi.